Meet

 He led sustainability programmes across the Co-operative Group in areas as diverse as food, banking, insurance, pharmacy, funerals and travel.
 Contributions included the creation of world-class programmes of environmental management, ethical finance, sustainability reporting and a unique commitment to campaigning and progressive public policy intervention.
 In 2014, was voted first in Global CEO’s “Top 100 CSR Leaders” poll, and in 2022 was recognised with the Fair Tax Foundation in ITR’s Global Tax 50.

 He has previously served as a member of WWF-UK’s Programme Committee, BRE’s Sustainability Board and Accountability’s Council, where he co-chaired their Technical Committee for a number of years.
-He regularly lectures at various business schools and co-authored the well-received Lobbying for Good.
 The rise and fall of Wigan Athletic keeps him awake at night.

 Contact Paul on +44 (0)161 513 8165